yash-sharma1/docs-site/docs/api-reference/dex-api/paths.md

 ##### ***GET***
 **Summary:** Get transactions.

 **Description:** Gets a list of transactions.
 Multisend transaction is not available in this API.
+Currently 'confirmBlocks' and 'txAge' are not supported.

 **Query Window:** Default query window is latest 24 hours; The maximum start - end query window is 3 months.